rachelando/scaffolding/source/6-cvd.rst

     Rarest type of CVD.

 You might notice that the remaining 4 types are related to each of these milder forms.
-The remaining 4 types have the suffix "-opia" or "-opsia" instead of "-omaly" like the milder types.
+The remaining 4 types have the suffix "-opia" or "-opsia" instead of "-omaly".
 These remaining types are complete deficiencies.
 So, people with deuteranopia and protoanopia have complete red-green colour blindness so they cannot tell the difference between those colours at all.
 People with tritanopia have complete blue-yellow colour blindness so they cannot tell the difference between blue and green, purple and red, and yellow and pink.
 People with achromatopsia/monochromacy are unable to see any colour at all.
-This is extremely rare.
+Achromatopsia is extremely rare.

 .. raw:: html